folio-org/folio-ansible/README.md

     $ vagrant init folio/stable
     $ vagrant up

+Or, if you want to try a prepackated FOLIO backend Vagrant box, try:

+    $ vagrant init folio/stable-backend
+    $ vagrant up

 There are also `folio/testing` and `folio/testing-backend` Vagrant boxes available, which contain the most recent versions of all components, absolutely _not_ guaranteed to work together.
 The Vagrant Cloud page for